exercism/v3/languages/erlang/exercises/concept/basics/.docs/introduction.md

 % exception error: no match of right hand side value 6
 ```

-The `=` operator is also used for performing [pattern matching][pattern_matching] to bind values to variables.
-In the case above, `Count` is bound to the value `5`, then pattern matching is performed with `6` on the right side being matched to `5` on the left. `5` is not matched with `6`, so an error occurs.
-[Pattern matching][pattern_matching] will be discussd in more detail in later exercises.

-Erlang is a [functional language][functional] and requires all functions to be defined in a _module_.
-The `module` directive is used to define a module.
+Erlang is a functional language and requires all functions to be defined in a _module_.
+The `module` module attribute is used to define the name of the module.

 ```erlang
 -module(calculator).